hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_general.md

 ## Run syzkaller with custom kernel
 ### Check the configure option follow-up
-you can simplely make defconfig and then modify the option you need.
+you can simply make defconfig and then modify the option you need.
 For code coverage collection:
 ```
 CONFIG_KCOV=y